 I. What does your DSO do for you?

-DSOs are trained to help students with visa questions or issues, and serve as a liaison between you and the SEVP, so students should reach out to them first if they have any questions on the legal requirements of their stay in the U.S. If you have an F-1 student visa, It’s important that you consult your DSO before you take any of the following steps:
+DSOs are trained to help students with visa questions or issues, and serve as a liaison between you and the SEVP, so students should reach out to them first if they have any questions on the legal requirements of their stay in the United States.
+If you have an F-1 student visa, It’s important that you consult your DSO before you take any of the following steps:

 - Change your major, program, or degree level;